Guide to black box penetration testing

 In a black box scenario, the tester starts from scratch, gathering information through reconnaissance and scanning, and then tries to exploit vulnerabilities discovered along the way.

-• No internal access or credentials are provided.
+• No internal access or credentials are provided to the tester

 • Simulates real-world attack behavior, testing detection and response capabilities.